 Understandably, the snafu prompted a deluge of complaints to the BBC from offended listeners.
 Bruno Brookes, who was unaware that an unedited version of the song had accidentally been aired, was suspended for a week and almost lost his job.
-In just three and a half minutes, a group of political agitators from Los Angeles had detonated a bomb live on the airwaves.
+In just three and a half minutes, a group of political agitators from Los Angeles had detonated an incendiary device live on the airwaves.

 “We knew the band’s politics were radical,” says guitarist Tom Morello today.
 “And that the band’s music was a radical combination of styles.
 But we didn’t think it was going to matter, ’cos no one was ever going to hear it.”

 But people did hear it, in their millions.
 Rage Against The Machine were about to start a four-man revolution.

 - Every Rage Against The Machine (and RATM side project) album ranked from worst to best

 - What Really Happened When Zack de la Rocha Quit RATM?

 - The 10 Essential Rap Metal Albums